scverse/scvi-tools/docs/user_guide/models/scviva.md

 \end{align}
 ```

-NicheVI uses variational inference, specifically auto-encoding variational Bayes
+scVIVA uses variational inference, specifically auto-encoding variational Bayes
 (see {doc}`/user_guide/background/variational_inference`) to learn both the model parameters
 (the neural network parameters, dispersion parameters, etc.) and an approximate posterior distribution.

 ## Tasks

-Here we provide an overview of some of the tasks that NicheVI can perform.
-Please see {class}`scvi.external.NICHEVI`
+Here we provide an overview of some of the tasks that scVIVA can perform.
+Please see {class}`scvi.external.SCVIVA`
 for the full API reference.

 ### Dimensionality reduction